Gita Utsav For World Peace 2024 Concludes with Resounding Success - www.lokmattimes.com

 Gita Utsav For World Peace 2024 Concludes with Resounding Success

-PNN New Delhi [India], July 22: The SGS Gita Foundation and Krishna Datta Hanuman Temple successfully concluded their three-day ...
+New Delhi (India), July 22: The SGS Gita Foundation and Krishna Datta Hanuman Temple successfully concluded their three-day Gita ...

 The Utsav began on July 19 with the Gita Talent Show, showcasing the exceptional skills of Mahayajna students from SGS Gita Foundation.
 Finalists, selected through a national audition, demonstrated their memory, knowledge, and deftness in various Bhagavad Gita-focused contests.

-The evening of July 19 featured the captivating Music for Meditation Concert - Sahasrara Raga Sagara, performed by Parama Pujya Sri Sri Sri Ganapathy Sachchidananda Swamiji of Avadhoota Dattapeetham, Mysuru.
+The evening of July 19 featured the captivating Music for Meditation Concert – Sahasrara Raga Sagara, performed by HH Parama Pūjya Śrī Śrī Śrī Ganapathy Sachchidananda Swamiji of Avadhoota Dattapeetham, Mysuru.
 This unique concert, rooted in the ancient Ragaragini Vidya, began with an interfaith prayer and mesmerized the sold-out Now Arena audience with its spiritual depth and healing vibrations.

 A highlight of the event was the Sampurna Gita Parayanaheld on July 20.
 This remarkable rendition of all 700 slokas of the Bhagavad Gita was performed by over 800 chanters, including 500+ memorizers and 300+ fluent readers from the 9th batch of Mahayajna students from SGS Gita Foundation.
 10,000 people attended the event.
 The collective chanting created a powerful spiritual atmosphere, offering the divine message of Sri Krishna Paramatma to the attendees as one unified voice.